 Pupils are encouraged to express their worship in ways appropriate to them as an individual.
 Our Ensemble group regularly contributes to the worship in Key Stage 2 Celebration Assemblies.
 As far as possible every child will be given the opportunity to take some part in actively leading worship during their time at our school.

-The R.E. coordinator works closely with the School's Church Worker and Clergy to ensure high quality worship takes place and strong links are made between school and the Parish Church.
+The Worship leader and R.E. subject leader work closely together alongside Parish Church Workers and Clergy to ensure high quality worship takes place and strong links are made between school and the wider Parish Churches of Aldridge.

 Please see the curriculum section of our website and go to 'RE' to find out more about our RE curriculum.